GrowingYourOwnVeg

 Spring onions or scallions (green onions), which are all the same just different names, are nearly always grown from seed.

-Japanese onions are grown to over-winter and should really be grown from sets, they do not however store very well but do fill a gap between the end of those in store and the start of the next crop.
+Japanese onions are grown to over-winter and should really be grown from sets, they do not however store very well but do fill a gap between the end of those in storage and the start of the next crop.

 Shallots are practically always grown from sets.
-You can get seed but it's very unusual, in fact a recent search on the internet of seed providers turned up no results for shallot seeds.
+You can get seed but it's very unusual in fact, a recent search on the internet of seed providers turned up no results for shallot seeds.
 Cultivation is very similar to onion sets except they like a little longer in the ground.
 Shallots, apart from the flavour difference (i.e. being considered sweeter and milder), has the advantage of being able to be kept in storage for longer.
-They are also almost exclusively used in the making of home made pickled onions
+They are also almost exclusively used in the making of homemade pickled onions